Braves vs. Cubs Player Props Betting Odds

 |0

-Bet on player props for Nico Hoerner, Jeimer Candelario or other Cubs players with BetMGM.
+Bet on player props for Nico Hoerner, Cody Bellinger or other Cubs players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.